mwilsnd/SkyrimSE-SmoothCam/README.md

-crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount crosshairMinDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the maximum distance crosshairMaxDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the minimum distance disableDeltaTime | Disables frame time factoring in the smoothing math disableDuringDialog | Disables SmoothCam during character-NPC conversations comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod comaptIC_FirstPersonDragon | Enables compat code for dealing with issue when running the Improved Camera mod compatIC_FirstPersonSitting | Enables compat code for dealing with issue when running the Improved Camera mod shoulderSwapKey | The key code used for swapping the X axis when pressed swapXClamping | When swapping the shoulder/X axis, also flips the distance clamping X values currentScalar | A value from 0 - 21: The scalar function to use for interpolation
+crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount crosshairMinDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the maximum distance crosshairMaxDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the minimum distance useWorldCrosshair | Use a custom 3D rendered crosshair instead of the HUD crosshair worldCrosshairDepthTest | Enable depth testing when using the world crosshair worldCrosshairType | The style of crosshair to use when using the world crosshair mode useArrowPrediction | Enable arrow trajectory prediction drawArrowArc | Draw an arc when using arrow prediction arrowArcColor | The color of the arrow arc maxArrowPredictionRange | The maximum range to run arrow trajectory prediction code disableDeltaTime | Disables frame time factoring in the smoothing math compatIC | Enables compat code for dealing with issue when running the Improved Camera mod compatACC | Enables compat code for dealing with issues when running the Alternate Conversation Camera mod compatIFPV | Enables compat code for dealing with issues when running the Immersive First Person View mod compatAGO | Enables compat code for dealing with issues when running the Archery Gameplay Overhaul mod shoulderSwapKey | The key code used for swapping the X axis when pressed swapXClamping | When swapping the shoulder/X axis, also flips the distance clamping X values currentScalar | A value from 0 - 21: The scalar function to use for interpolation